As mentioned earlier there is a special status line display which is

 area of RAM which is the status line.
 This pointer will point to Z80 page

-2 and the RAM will be at this address in segment 0FFh
+2 and the RAM will be at this address in segment 0FFh.
+The

 user or external devices can access the status line by finding its